oracle-livelabs/em-omc/oracle-db-at-azure-monitoring/dbmgmt-features/dbmgmt-features.md

      ![Fleet Summary](./images/odaa-dbm-database-group-fleet-summary-1.png "Fleet Summary")

-## Task 4: Monitoring and Managing Individual Oracle Databases@Azure Databases
+## Task 4: Monitor and Managing Individual Oracle Databases@Azure Databases

 1. On the left pane, click **Oracle Database** to navigate to the **Oracle Database fleet summary** page.
 Scroll down to the **Members** tab on the Fleet Summary page.